 Consequences of selective breeding.
 Many fishes are chosen for breeding according to the way they look, behave, or serve other human purposes, even if this means they are likely to suffer from congenital issues.

 Inappropriate temperature.
 Tanks and pools often have water temperatures that are too cold or too warm for their inhabitants.
 This does not promote good health or comfort; it can also cause significant suffering and lead to premature death.
-There is a difference between the temperature levels at which an animal can survive and the one at which she can feel comfortable.
-And, although ignorance about water temperature settings may be part of the reason for incorrect settings, other factors such as saving money or putting incompatible fish in the same tank also contribute to the problem. ·
+There is a difference between the temperature levels at which animals can survive and the one at which they can feel comfortable.
+And, although ignorance about water temperature settings may be part of the reason for incorrect settings, other factors such as saving money or putting incompatible fish in the same tank also contribute to the problem.

 Poor water quality.
 Poor water quality is probably the most common cause of death in fishes who are used as ornaments for display.
 It often occurs with people who have fish tanks at home and don’t know a lot about the needs of the animals, such as their need for water that is adequately oxygenated and filtered.